vEnhance/web.evanchen.cc/input/faq-school.md

   zero interest in going into academia, because in some cases they'd nearly get the major by accident while taking the math classes that sound cool.

-- Broadly, your choice of major matters much less for career options than many people believe in the United States after you graduate.
+- Broadly, in the United States, your choice of major matters much less for career options than many people believe.
 (Like, my brother was an English major, and then later switched into a job in software programming.)

 ### {{ faq("S-13", "Any advice for math PhD admissions?") }}